 A BIT ABOUT ME

-Michael Avery is a freelance writer who lives in New Orleans.
+Michael Avery is a freelance writer who lives in Albuquerque.
 He writes nonfiction about law and politics.
 He produces fiction on a broader canvass and is interested in the problems of contemporary America.

 Beginning in 1970, Michael enjoyed a career as a civil rights and criminal defense attorney over four decades, representing clients in jury trials and arguing cases in federal and state appellate courts, including the United States Supreme Court.
 His principal specialty was law enforcement misconduct.
 Michael and a team of lawyers obtained the largest award ever against the FBI for wrongful convictions, securing damages of $102 million for the families of four innocent men who were framed on murder charges by the Bureau.
 In 1998, he joined the faculty of Suffolk Law School in Boston, where he was a tenured professor, teaching Constitutional Law, Evidence, and related courses.
 In 2014 Suffolk awarded him the status of professor emeritus.

 Michael graduated from Yale College in 1966 and Yale Law School in 1970.
-In 1968-1969, he was an exchange student at the University of Moscow, Recently, he returned to school and received an M.F.A. from Bennington College in January 2017.
+In 1968-1969, he was an exchange student at the University of Moscow.
+He returned to school and received an M.F.A. from Bennington College in January 2017.